Looking for better, cheaper alternatives to Zenoti Salon and Spa software in 2024?

 Mangomint is the fastest and most well-designed platform currently available on the market.
 With their newly expanded feature set, they’ve brought email marketing tools, making them a feature-for-feature competitor with Zenoti at a much more attractive price point.

 Zenoti, like most salon and spa software suites, only offers the ability to export payroll reports into separate third-party payroll processing software.
-Mangomint has a major leg-up over Zenoti when it comes to payroll, offering fully integrated payroll processing for multiple compensation types and unlimited payroll runs.
+In a major advancement, Mangomint now offers a major leg-up over Zenoti when it comes to payroll, offering fully integrated payroll processing for multiple compensation types and unlimited payroll runs.

 Mangomint At a Glance